mariodavid/mariodavid.github.io/_posts/2016-03-11-cuba-apps-on-cloud-foundry.md

 After a successful [login](https://login.run.pivotal.io/login) you will see a screen similar to this.

 First, I created an organisation called "cuba-ordermanagement".
 This oragnisation contains one *space*.
 A *space* is an aggregation of services and apps that are scoped via project or an environment.

 I created a space called "development", which should describe the phase of my imaginary continous delivery pipeline.

-As you can see on the right, I already started my cuba app and one service, so let's get started with deploying an app on CF.
+As you can see on the right, I already started my cuba app and one service, so let's look at how i came to this point (the shortcut of this is the [cuba-ordermanagement](https://github.com/mariodavid/cuba-ordermanagement/tree/cloud-foundry) github repository where you'll find the sources in the branch *cloud-foundry*).

 ### Create Postgres Database in Cloud Foundry